Holiday Freight Shipping Tips: How to Prevent Cargo Theft

 The rise of cargo theft

 As freight shipping volumes continue to increase with each holiday season, unfortunately, so do reports of cargo theft.
-On top of that, reports of cargo theft have skyrocketed during the COVID-19 pandemic with CargoNet reporting an increase of nearly 40% from 2019 to 2020.
+On top of that, according to CargoNet, "In the second quarter of 2023, theft of a loaded conveyance such as a full trailer increased 17% year-over-year," totaling $44 million in shipments.
 This increase in theft year-round, plus the increased number of high-value shipments during the holidays (not to mention overwhelmed shippers and carriers), makes this holiday shipping season a prime time for cargo theft.

 While any freight is subject to theft, cargo thieves often target items that can easily be sold on the black market, such as electronics and household goods, and items that can be consumed quickly like food and beverages.
 Pilferage (stealing just a few boxes from a pallet) is especially common, since it can be hard to detect in transit.

 You may be wondering what you can do to protect your freight from being stolen in transit.
 Unishippers is here to help you protect your freight — and your company’s bottom line — this holiday shipping season with these helpful suggestions: